Screamzle/DevOps-Project/README.md

 ## The Brief:

-You are required to create a write-up for this project in the form of a README file on your repository.

-You need to include:
+The following will include:

-•	An explanation of your app and how it fulfils the brief.
+•	An explanation of my app and how it fulfils the brief.

 •	A technical description of how the application works.